Guaranteed to increase engagement immediately if used with love and passion 🙂

 After gathering this data, we shared healthy food recipes for babies of different age groups.
 Here are the examples.

 The engagement on the above post (306 reactions and 89 comments) is pretty amazing because we provided members with information that’s valuable to them.
-So, go ahead, implement this tactic in your group and see the engagement skyrocket!
+So, go ahead, implement this tactic in your group and see your Facebook group engagement skyrocket!

 #6.
 Use the most engaging format, that your community likes – be it text, photo or video